macaulaycurtis/term-extractor/README.md

+## CLI GLOSSARY MANAGER

 An early attempt at a CSV-based, all text glossary manager in Python 3.
 Uses an old (1.x) version of the Prompt Python text-based UI library.

+I learned a lot about Win32 trying to make the global hotkeys work and having it work with old .xls files (read only).
+All of this was working back in the day, but it is essentially no longer functional due to various dependencies being out of date.

 ![Screenshot of the CLI in action displaying and adding entries.](glossary_manager.PNG)